 As an example, here are 2 software-processed images of a single spectrum taken of Gamma Velorum.
 Each shows the actual spectrum at the bottom and the binned spectrum, spread over 100 rows, at the top.
 Note that, a linearization of the image has also been done so that the spectral distribution, in Angstroms per pixel, is the same for all wavelengths.
 In fact, in this case it is estimated to be 0.810A/pixel.
 This is why the features in the unprocessed image do not line up perfectly with those in the processed image.
 This linearization can be avoided if desired.

-The first one was averaged a few rows:
+The first one was averaged over a few rows:

 and the next one added the values in 2 rows.